 What does a mortgage agreement in principle mean?

-A mortgage agreement in principle is a type of agreement that is issued by a lender to someone who is interested in taking out a mortgage as a gauge as to whether they can be approved for the mortgage given the rest of their credit check is sufficient.
+A mortgage agreement in principle, not to be confused with a mortgage capacity report is a type of agreement that is issued by a lender to someone who is interested in taking out a mortgage as a gauge as to whether they can be approved for the mortgage given the rest of their credit check is sufficient.

 The pieces of information a mortgage in principle will use are things like income, bank history and if you are in any debt.
 It is useful to think of a mortgage in principle as an indication as to whether a buyer will gain approval for a mortgage for a home rather than a conclusive agreement.